Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

-with $p{\ge}2$.
-This is an important reference example introduced and discussed from the point of view of its stability properties in~\citet{CapConf} for $p{=}2$.
-It shows how boundary effects can complicate the verification of a Lyapunov criterion.
-In~\cite{CapConf}, the energy function used for the entropy function.
-We show how Condition~\ref{LyapII} can be used for positive recurrence and that a scaling analysis gives an interesting insight for the time evolution of this CRN.
+This is an important model introduced and discussed from the point of view of its stability properties in~\citet{CapConf} for $p{=}2$.
+The boundary effects are as follows: the second reaction cannot occur if there are less than $p$ copies of $S_1$, and if the number of copies of $S_2$ is zero, only external arrivals change the state of the CRN.
+They complicate significantly the verification of a Lyapunov criterion.

-This CRN exhibits several distinctive features of chemical reaction networks.
-It provides an important example of a non-trivial CRN for which the results and ideas of Section~\ref{ScalSec} and Section~\ref{SecStab} can be used together with time change arguments, and all of that within a (quite) limited technical framework.
-For this reason, we have chosen to develop completely the technical arguments used.
-The results obtained are interesting in their own right in fact.
+We show how Theorem~\ref{ErgCrit} can be used for positive recurrence and that a scaling analysis gives an interesting insight for its time evolution.
+This is also an example of a CRN with a non-trivial dynamic behavior which can be investigated with scaling ideas and stochastic calculus involving time change arguments.

 Section~\ref{SecTCA} investigates the positive recurrence properties.
-It is an occasion to have an other look at the choice of a Lyapunov function in view of Condition~\ref{LyapCond} of Theorem~\ref{ErgCrit}.
+It is also an occasion to have an other look at the choice of a Lyapunov function in view of Condition~\ref{LyapCond} of Theorem~\ref{ErgCrit}.
 Section~\ref{CapBound} considers the limiting behavior of the sample paths of the CRN with a large initial state close to one of the axes.
-As it can be expected, in both sections boundary effects play a very important role: the second reaction cannot occur if there are less than $p$ copies of $S_1$, and if the number of copies of $S_2$ is zero, only external arrivals change the state of the CRN.

 The Markov process $(X(t))= (X_1(t), X_2(t))$ associated to this CRN has a $Q$-matrix $Q$ given by, for $x{\in}\N^2$,

 where $e_1$, $e_2$ are the unit vectors of $\N^2$.

 By using the SDE formulation of Section~\ref{SDESec} of the appendix, the associated Markov process can be represented by the solution $(X(t)){=}(X_1(t),X_2(t))$ of the SDE